eclipse-edc/Connector/samples/05-file-transfer-cloud/README.md

 ## Update data seeder

-Put the storage account name into the DataAddress builder of the `FakeSetup` class.
+Put the storage account name into the `DataAddress` builders within the `CloudTransferExtension` class.

 ```
 DataAddress.Builder.newInstance()